Reed-CompBio/spras/docs/tutorial/introduction.rst

 -------------------------------------------------
 This workshop will introduce participants to SPRAS and demonstrate how it can be used to explore biological pathways from omics data.
 Together, we will cover:

+..
+TODO: update this once I have the tutorial up
 1. How to set up and run SPRAS
 2. Running multiple algorithms with different parameters across multiple datasets
 3. Using the post-analysis tools to evaluate and compare results